Waxer59/Wikat/README.md

 docker-compose up -d
 ```

+> On port 8081 you can view the redis database.

 ### All endpoints are stored in the swagger documentation, in /api you can see all endpoints.

 ## 3. Configure Frontend